infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/navigation.md

 Step 3

-: Tap the runway you want to tune to, it must have an ILS (Instrument Landing System)
+: Tap the runway you want to tune to (it must have an ILS)

 Step 4

-: Tap ‘Set NAV 1’.
+: Tap "Set NAV 1".
 NAV 1 will display in green by the runway to show it has been tuned successfully